Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Numerical experiments

 \subsubsection{Results}

-Figure~\ref{fig:var} presents boxplots analogous to those in Figure~\ref{fig:linear}.
-In the sparse settings with $d_\gamma=5$, all of the methods except ARB perform similarly well.
-The relative advantage of DIPW over other methods is however prominent in the more challenging settings where $d_\gamma$ is large, a phenomenon also seen in the average treatment effect estimation experiments.
-Interestingly, in contrast to the results presented earlier, ARB seems to struggle more here, perhaps because of its reliance on the regression model being approximately sparse, an assumption which would be heavily violated for this set of examples.
+Figure~\ref{fig:varrfall2} presents boxplots analogous to those in Figure~\ref{fig:linear}.
+We see that the DIPW methods perform well, random forect variant perhaps the best prformer overall.
+As with the average treatment effect estimation experiments, the relative advantage of DIPW over other methods is however prominent in the more challenging settings where $s$ is large.
+Interestingly, in contrast to the results on ATE estimation presented earlier, ARB seems to struggle more here, perhaps because of its reliance on the regression model being approximately sparse, an assumption which is heavily violated in this set of examples.